-Breast cancer is the most diagnosed cancer among women worldwide, accounting for almost 1 in 4 cancer cases.
-It is the second most frequent cancer amongst both sexes and is the leading cause of death from cancer in women.
-In 2018, there were an estimated 2.1 million new cases of breast cancer and 626,679 deaths from breast cancer, with a disproportionate number of these deaths occurring in low-resource settings.
+Breast cancer is the most diagnosed cancer among women worldwide, accounting for 1 in 4 cancer cases.
+It is the most frequent cancer amongst both sexes and is the leading cause of death from cancer in women.
+The estimated 2.3 million new cases indicate that one in every 8 cancers diagnosed in 2020 is breast cancer.
+In 2020, there were an estimated 684,996 deaths from breast cancer, with a disproportionate number of these deaths occurring in low-resource settings.

 Breast cancer cells usually form a tumour that can often be seen on an x-ray or felt as a lump.
 If spread outside the breast through blood vessels and lymph vessels, it becomes advanced breast cancer.
 When breast cancer spreads to other parts of the body (such as the liver, lungs, bones or brain), it is said to have metastasised, and is referred to as metastatic breast cancer.